Bible verses for college students will empower you and motivate you to get where you need to be.

 Whom shall you fear when Jesus is here?
 For He is the source of your strength in battle.
 He is the source of the power and wisdom in your studies.
-Why should you be worried about your presentation when Jesus is the light that will guide you through it.
+Why should you be worried about your presentation when Jesus is the light that will guide you through it?
 He will give you light and peace along with it.

 “ Cast all your anxiety on him because he cares for you.”

-Put all your attention and love to Jesus, and He will give you more than what you deserve.
+Put all your attention and love on Jesus, and He will give you more than what you deserve.
 Direct all your care to Him, and He will move mountains for you.
 He will help you through the struggles and difficulties of college life.

 Bible Verses for College Students who are stressed